 Next to these audio-related flaws, there is a visual problem: the HD Audio Rush has four blue indicator LEDs on its front to indicate power and to show which input is selected (if only the power LED is lit, the analog AUX is active).
 The problem with these LEDs is that they're obnoxiously bright.
 Really, they are so bright that it hurts to look into them.
 What were they thinking?
 This device will mostly be used to watch movies or play games in dimly lit rooms.
 Having this bright blue glow that almost competes with your monitor or projector, will detract from the movie experience.
 The most fundamental solution is again soldering some extra resistors, but you may also be able to temper the LEDs with a black marker or if anything else fails, duct tape.

-This section is only useful for people who are crazy enough to open their freshly bought products and assaulting them with a soldering iron.
+This section is only useful for people who are crazy enough to open their freshly bought product and assault it with a soldering iron.
 If you just want to buy the HD Audio Rush and use it as-is, skip to the conclusion.

 No gadget I buy escapes my screwdrivers.
 Especially not the Chinese ones of which I already know before even testing them they will have flaws.
 The HDAR is very easy to open, just remove the screws on one of the sides, and push the front/back plate and PCB out.
 The circuit consists of a main board, containing the ports, a voltage regulator and bass management section, and a smaller raised PCB with the actual decoder.
 The 5V voltage regulator serves two purposes: to provide a 5V source for the decoder chip, and a reference voltage for the op-amps in the bass management circuit.
 This regulator has to reduce the 9V to 5V with a load of about 200mA, so it needs to dissipate about 0.8W, and therefore becomes quite hot.
 If you're concerned that this will reduce its lifespan, you can try to mount a small heatsink to it.
 There are some more useful hacks, however, and they are listed below.